MECLabTUDA/ASMR/README.md

 # MedFed

-This is the official implementation of our paper ***ASMR: Angular Client Support for Malfunctioning Client Resilience in Federated Learning*** published at MIDL 2024.
+This is the official implementation of our paper ***ASMR: Angular Client Support for Malfunctioning Client Resilience in Federated Learning*** accepted at MIDL 2024.

 ## Overview
 This framework